 Check out these expert tips to help you know when each option is appropriate.

 When To Clean Your Filter Cartridges

-The answer to how often you should clean your filter is pretty simple.
+The simple answer?
 When the pressure on your gauge reaches 8-10 psi above the standard starting pressure, you should clean the filter.

 For example, if you bought brand new filter cartridges, and the first time you started the system the psi was 10, then you would need to clean that filter when the pressure reached around 18 psi.
 Other times you should clean your filter include:

 - During an algae bloom treatment

 - As part of opening or closing your pool

 We have more information in this step-by-step guide on how to clean a cartridge pool filter.